icefallgames/SCICompanion/SCICompanion/Docs/source/Classes/DPath.rst

 	Defined in DPath.sc.

-	DPath (or "directed path") uses a list of locations to direct the :class:`Actor` towards its destination.
+	DPath (or "dynamic path") uses a list of locations to direct the :class:`Actor` towards its destination.

 	Example usage::

 		// Send the hoverGuys along 3 points to the destination, then cue() the caller.
-		(hoverGuys:setMotion(DPath 255 137 154 138 140 137 self))
+		(hoverGuys setMotion: DPath 255 137 154 138 140 137 self)

 Subclasses: :class:`RelDPath`.